TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/service-create-errors.md

 ## **Recommended Steps**

-* The subnet used is a Delegated Subnet and DMS service cannot be created in one
+* The subnet used is a Delegated Subnet.
+DMS service can't be created in this type of subnet.

 ## **Recommended Documents**